Home

 Read More

-Yoshiteru MAENO and Giordano MATTONI participated in the “Worksop on Strongly Correlated Systems 2023” from October 18th (Wed) to 20th (Fri), 2023.It was held at at the Shilla Stay Haeundae, Korea.
+Hisakazu MATSUKI and Yoshiteru MAENO participated in the “New Trends in Research on Superconductivity” from December 18th (Wed) to 20th (Fri), 2024.It was held at the Institute for Fundamental Physics Research, Kyoto University.

 Read More